jina-ai/langchain-serve/README.md

 ## :panda_face: pandas-ai-as-a-service

-[pandas-ai](https://github.com/gventuri/pandas-ai) integrates LLM capabilities into Pandas, to make daraframes conversational in Python code.
+[pandas-ai](https://github.com/gventuri/pandas-ai) integrates LLM capabilities into Pandas, to make dataframes conversational in Python code.
 Thanks to langchain-serve, we can now expose pandas-ai APIs on Jina AI Cloud in just a matter of seconds.

 - Deploy **pandas-ai** on Jina AI Cloud